vassilidzuba/yacic/doc/03-actiondefinitions.md

 ## The default configuration

-This section defines the actions definions of the defaultconfiguration.
+This section defines the actions definitions of the default configuration.

 Note that then run process will substitute the property names by their values.
+The syntax of a property reference is;

+    @{name}

+or, when providing a defaulty value:

+    @{name:default}

 Several properties are defined by default:

 - `DATAAREA`: the directory in which the repo is cloned, derived from the `root` property